-Since joining RWJF in 2000, Schubert has focused chiefly on applying a public health perspective to the health issues faced by vulnerable populations, particularly vulnerable adolescents.
-She has created and led initiatives to prevent youth violence, promote better connection to health services, and address the needs of families who are involved in the justice and child welfare systems.
-She believes that the Foundation has played a vital role in “enabling youth and families to access opportunities to improve their health and well-being” and praises RWJF’s pioneering approaches to helping vulnerable families get the care and services they need.
+Since Schubert joined RWJF in 2000, her work has focused on applying a public health perspective to the health issues faced by vulnerable populations, particularly children and adolescents.
+She praises RWJF’s pioneering approaches to helping vulnerable families get the care and services they need.

 Previously, Schubert was a policy analyst for the Centers for Disease Control-funded Prevention Research Center, focusing on barriers to health among vulnerable populations and youth health and development issues.
 Trained as a molecular biologist, she began her career as a cancer researcher at Memorial Sloan-Kettering Cancer Center in New York City.

 Schubert holds an MPH in health policy and administration from Yale University and a BS in molecular biology from Lehigh University.
 Raised in a family of teachers – her mother, father, aunt, and sister have all dedicated themselves to education – she is the devoted mother of two young boys.